transdigiware/blockchain/howto/ibp-console-import-nodes.md

 ## Importing nodes from a locally deployed network
 {: #ibp-console-import-icp}

-You can import nodes that were created through {{site.data.keyword.cloud_notm}}, Red Hat OpenShift, {{site.data.keyword.cloud_notm}} Private, and Kubernetes v1.14 - v1.16 container platform on x86_64 into blockchain consoles that have been deployed on other clusters or on {{site.data.keyword.cloud_notm}}.
+You can import nodes that were created through {{site.data.keyword.cloud_notm}}, Red Hat OpenShift, {{site.data.keyword.cloud_notm}} Private, and Kubernetes v1.14 - v1.16 container platform into blockchain consoles that have been deployed on other clusters or on {{site.data.keyword.cloud_notm}}.
 However, you need to ensure that the port used by the gRPC URL of your nodes is exposed from outside the cluster.
 If you are deploying your network behind a firewall, you need to enable a passthru, for example by using white listing, to allow the console outside the cluster to communicate with your nodes.

 As an example, you can find the JSON file of a peer below.
 To communicate with the peer from another console, you need to ensure that the `grpcwp_url` port, port 32403 in this example, is open to external traffic.